-If you’re travelling alone, and are unaccustomed to the frenzies of India, Varanasi might just be the craziest Indian city for you to travel through!
+If you’re travelling alone, and are unaccustomed to the frenzies of India, streets in Varanasi may just be the craziest Indian experience for you!

-If you think that the street scene in India is crazy, in Varanasi it is wild.
-Consider Varanasi as New Delhi on steroids.
-Nowhere have you been and nothing you’ve seen, in your entire life put together, can prepare you for what you’re going to see in Varanasi – particularly if you’re new to India and its culture.
+If you think that the street scene in India is wild, in Varanasi streets are wilder.
+Consider them as New Delhi streets on steroids.
+Nowhere you have been and nothing you have seen can prepare you for what you’re going to see on streets in Varanasi – particularly if you’re new in India.

-The pollution here is intense, the honking absolutely defeating, and the street crowd – undeniably overwhelming.
-Here you might not need to be careful about speeding motorbikes or tuktuks, but giving a proper consideration to the many bulls and cows, jamming the narrow alleys, is nonetheless the prime requirement.
+Here, you might not need to be careful about speeding motorbikes or tuk-tuks, but giving proper consideration to the many bulls and cows, jamming the narrow alleys is, nonetheless, important.
 So be watchful!
 The excess of cow-dung (particularly during the monsoon) moreover makes it a little tough to walk.

 If you’re unsure whether or not it is allowed to take pictures, let me tell you that it is!
-As per the Indian culture, it is a great thing to die in the holy city of Varanasi, or at least getting cremated there.
-So rest assured, many of the relatives of the deceased, would in fact, not be in a shocking mode!
+As per the Indian culture, it is a privilege to die in the holy city of Varanasi, or at least getting cremated there.
+So rest assured, many of the relatives of the deceased, would, in fact, not be in a shocking mode!

-Despite being India’s spiritual capital, Varanasi is one of the hardest places to prevent scamming.
-Consider one in ten people wanting to rip you off, regardless.
+Despite being India’s spiritual capital, preventing a tourist tout can be tough in Varanasi.
+Consider one in ten people wanting to rip off tourists, regardless.

-During my first Ganga Aarti experience, at Dashashwamedh Ghat, I was offered a front row seat, for a clear view, for 200 Rupees.
+During my first Ganga Aarti experience, at Dashashwamedh Ghat, I was offered a front-row seat, for a clear view, for 200 Rupees.
 Next evening, I found out there was no ticket for it, at all.
-The person who charged me possibly held the space, until the entire place got overwhelmingly crowded.
+The person who charged me possibly held the space until the entire place got overwhelmingly crowded.
 He spotted a confused tourist (me in this case) and touted for any money he can get.
-Our bargain ended at 200, and he was happy with anything.
-This might just be his daily business.
-Or weekly, who knows!
+Our bargain ended at 200, and he was happy with it.

-More than 200 people are cremated everyday on the ghats in Varanasi
+More than 200 people are cremated every day on Varanasi ghats

 Varanasi has more than 80 ghats along the river.
-While most of them are bathing and puja ceremony ghats, some are used exclusively as cremation sites.
-This included Dashashwamedh, Manikarnika and Harishchandra – with Manikarnika being the most popular.
+While most of the ghats are for bathing and conducting puja ceremony, some are exclusive cremation sites.
+This includes Dashashwamedh, Manikarnika and Harishchandra – with Manikarnika being the most popular.